raestrada/MonGone/docs/docs.md

 ### `mongone generate-report`
 Generates an HTML report for MongoDB Atlas resources.
 - **`--period`**: Defines the time window to consider resources as unused.
 Default is 30 days.
+- **`--force`**: Forces the generation of a new report, ignoring existing data.
+- **`--test`**: Uses `test-data.yaml` instead of fetching data from MongoDB Atlas, useful for testing.

-### `mongone execute-plan`
+### `mongone execute`
 Executes the generated optimization plan, scaling down unused resources and enabling auto-scaling for clusters as needed.
+Make sure to carefully review the plan before execution.

 ---